Protect Your Constitutional Rights In the Face of Criminal Charges or Employment Discrimination REACH OUT NOW

 Missouri's Point System

-Simply pay the suggested fines not only can result in higher insurance costs, but it also means points will be added to license.
-Get too many points in too short a time frame, and you will face losing your license.
-An experienced Traffic Lawyer can help you avoid this outcome.
+Simply paying the suggested fines can result in higher insurance costs, and it also means points will be added to your license.
+If you get too many points in too short a time frame, you will face losing your license.
+An experienced traffic lawyer can help you avoid this outcome.

 If you receive 4 points in 12 months, the Department of Revenue will send you a Point Accumulation Advisory Letter.

-If you receive 8 or more points in 18 months, the Department of Revenue will suspend your driving privilege.
+If you receive 8 or more points in 18 months, the Department of Revenue will suspend your driving privileges

 • Your 1st suspension will be for 30 days